Hello, my friends. Hard to believe, but we have reached Ragnarok! Welcome to the final entry of a review series known as…

 Just then, our heroes stand still as Hogun senses danger.
 Fortunately, it turns out to be a group of Snow Sprites who casually fly by the group.
 However, one of the mischievous ice pixies tears off a piece of Hogun’s coat and flies away.
 Afterwards, our heroes continue on their quest.

 After a while, the search continues to not have any favorable results as Thor sits down alongside the mountain.
-Loki joins his brother and wonders if he’s given up, since Thor feels that Algrim was right in the fact the sword is unable to be found.
+Loki joins his brother and wonders if he’s given up, since Thor feels that Algrim was right in the fact that the sword is practically incapable of being found.
 After they bring up the fact that Algrim’s people were killed by the Frost Giants, Loki starts to have a breakthrough by reminding his brother of the “Tales of Valor” that they learned in their youth.
 Suddenly, it dawns upon Thor that this is the exact realm where his father Odin defeated Surtur.

 As Thor and Loki recall from the tale, Odin possessed the lone weapon that could stand up to Surtur and his fabled blade: a spear called Gungnir.
 The future ruler of Asgard knew that he had to make his foe become exhausted from his battle in order to have his chance at victory.